 Highland is an open enrollment district and tuition will be waived for out of district students who meet the terms of this policy.
-Out of district students who wish to attend Highland must apply to the district for enrollment.
+Out of district students who wish to attend Highland must apply to the district for enrollment by February 1 for the next year.
 Parents must complete a Pre-Enrollment Form and the General Information Form, which can be obtained in the Office.
 See Highland School District Policy 412.1